 You’ll stroll through beautiful Parco Ciani on Lake Lugano, taking in the perfume of brightly colored flowers and the beauty of azure lake waters.

-You’ll also see Lugano’s main square, Piazza Della Riforma, filled with bistros and restaurants, but was also the site of several important political conflicts.
+You’ll also see Lugano’s main square, Piazza Della Riforma, which is filled with bistros and restaurants, but it was also the site of several important political conflicts.

-Jesus is on his cross along with the two thieves surrounded by Roman soldiers (some playing dice for shreds of Jesus’ garment), throngs of witnesses, Saint John kneeling with Mary Magdalene, and grieving women soothing his mother Mary.
+Jesus is on his cross with the two thieves surrounded by Roman soldiers (some playing dice for shreds of Jesus’ garment), throngs of witnesses, Saint John kneeling with Mary Magdalene, and grieving women soothing his mother, Mary.